Satisfactory Academic Progress (SAP) Appeal Process

 SAP Appeal Process

-Although federal regulations do not mandate institutions to offer an appeal process, Mercy College has established a Title IV SAP appeal process.
+Although federal regulations do not mandate institutions to offer an appeal process, Mercy University has established a Title IV SAP appeal process.
 Students who have unforeseen extenuating circumstances that prevented them from making SAP may submit an appeal in writing to the SAP Appeals Committee no later than 10 days from the date the notice of failure to make SAP was provided.
 Appeals received after this date may not be considered.

 A student may initiate the SAP appeal process by preparing and submitting a written Title IV SAP appeal with all substantiating documentation to his PACT or COP mentor.